PeterShershov/monorepo-CICD/README.md

 Known limitations:
 Imports by packahe name are not available due to the `main` property in each `package.json`.

-Need to find a solution for deployment and dev mode.
+Need to ensure an optimal configuration for dev-mode and deployment.